DiscoTits/TrashCanFix/README.md

 This fixes your Trash Can

-Actually it doesn't permanantly fix it.
-I need to figure out how to make it delete .Trashes from the root of the OSX drive too.
-But since not all OSX drives will have the same volume label, I am stuck.
+.Trashes from the root of the OSX drive are removed now too.

 To do -

-Read a book about bash scripts
+Find someone to explain how CHMOD